-This article discusses the market trends for block trades in 2018, including notable transactions, deal structure and process, and deal terms and provides a market outlook for 2019.
-Block trades continue to be a popular and efficient method of raising capital either by issuers or selling stockholders.
+This market trends article discusses the trends for block trades in 2019 and first part of 2020, including notable transactions, deal structure, process and deal terms, and provides a market outlook for the remaining of 2020.
+Block trades continue to be a popular and an efficient method of raising capital either by issuers or selling stockholders.
 A block trade (also called a bought deal) refers to an offering of a block of securities where the underwriters agree to purchase the securities without prior marketing.